nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TeachWhat! folder.

+**Q**: Why are both student and lesson lists empty? <br>
+**A**: This is most probably due to data in the respective files that holds the data for students and lessons.
+To guard against the possibility of you being misled by corrupted data, TeachWhat! will wipe all data and start from scratch if any irregularity is found in the data files for students *or* lessons.

 --------------------------------------------------------------------------------------------------------------------